 - How will the event selection work?
 (See "PMC Representatives To Event Selection Committee" and "Providing Open Educational Content")

 - Is this for profit or non-profit?
 (See "Event Profits And Donations")

-Make sure you've done all this and have a mockup ready to show trademarks@ before asking.
-If further information or changes are required, a representative from the trademarks list will contact you.
+Make sure you've done all this and have a mockup ready to show us before asking.
+If further information or changes are required, a representative from the Brand Management or the Apache project in question will contact you.
 A decision will typically be made within two weeks of all information being available, and all attributions being present.
 Assuming the affected PMCs have approved your event through appropriate consensus based methods and no objection from VP Trademarks or their representative has been received you may proceed with your event as planned.
 However, please note that only explicit approval should be considered authoritative.
 If in doubt please request explicit approval.

 Approval for events is given on a case by case basis and must be requested for all events.
-If you plan to repeat your event you can save time in the future by negotiating a licensing agreement with The Apache Software Foundation (send a mail to firstname.lastname@example.org).
+If you plan to repeat your event you can save time in the future by contacting us to negotiate a licensing agreement with The Apache Software Foundation.